meteorhacks/meteor-down/README.md

 MeteorDown
 ==========

 Test runner for MeteorDown load testing framework.
 Install the `mdown` binary with `npm -g i meteor-down` and run load tests with `mdown script.js` command.
-In order to test with registered users uou must have the `meteorhacks:meteor-down` [smart package](https://atmospherejs.com/meteorhacks/meteor-down) installed on your app before running tests.
+In order to test with registered users you must have the `meteorhacks:meteor-down` [smart package](https://atmospherejs.com/meteorhacks/meteor-down) installed on your app before running tests.

 Example Script
 --------------